Divergence Minimization Preference Optimization for Diffusion Model Alignment: Experiments

 \textbf{Evaluation Details}.
 We evaluate the performance of DPMO through both automated preference metrics and human user studies.
 For \textbf{general alignment evaluation}, we choose test prompts from Pick-a-Pic V2, HPS V2, and PartiPrompt, and compare \method against all baselines on text-to-image generation task.
 For \textbf{image editing evalution}, we evaluate editing performance on two standard benchmarks, TEd-bench~\citep{ted} and InstructPix2Pix~\citep{ip2p} Bench by using SDEdit~\citep{sde} pipeline and compare \method against all baselines.
 To ensure a fair comparison, we ensure consistency across all models, i.e., setting the guidance scale to 7.5, and the number of sampling steps to 50.
 For automated evaluation, we report three aspects: (1) Reward Score directly output by the reward models, (2) Win rates comparing DPMO and all baselines against the original base model, and (3) Pairwise win rates comparing DPMO directly with each baseline.
 The preference metrics include: \textbf{PickScore}~\citep{pickapic}, \textbf{HPS V2}~\citep{hpsv2}, \textbf{CLIP}~\citep{clip}, \textbf{LAION Aesthetics Classifier} ~\citep{laionclip}, and \textbf{ImageReward}~\citep{imagereward}, all of which are caption-aware models trained to predict human preference scores based on an image and its associated prompt.
-Note, In this paper, we present all DPMO and baseline results based on models trained with SD 1.5.
-We also conduct the same experiments and evaluations using SDXL; for more results on DPMO fine-tuning and performance on SDXL, please refer to the \Cref{app:sec:result}.

 In addition, we conduct user study to compare DPMO with existing baselines.
 Each comparison is assessed from three perspectives: \textit{Q1.
 General Preference}: Which image do you prefer given the prompt? \textit{Q2.
 Visual Appeal}: Which image is more visually appealing regardless of the prompt? and \textit{Q3.
 Prompt Alignment}: Which image better matches the text description?.
 We sampled 100 test prompts from Pick-a-Pic V2, HPS V2, and PartiPrompt, and evaluated \method (based on \basesd), \basesd, and all baselines.
-Details on user annotations and the experimental setup is provided in the \Cref{app:sec:result}.
+More details on the experimental setup is provided in the \Cref{app:sec:result}.